pivotal/hammer/README.md

 ```
 This file can then be passed into the tool via `hammer -t path-to-env-config.json <command>`.

+NB: `pks_api.url` is needed for using commands that hit a PKS env such as `hammer pks-login`.

 ## Development

 Unit and integration tests can be run if you have [Ginkgo](https://github.com/onsi/ginkgo) installed: